-- Cable clamp
+- Cord clamp

 - Plastic wire connectors (wire nuts)

 Remove the metal cover from the wiring compartment on the bottom of the garbage disposal unit.
 On most units, the cover is secured with a single screw.
-Remove the screw with a screwdriver and set the pieces aside (you will need them later).Continue to 3 of 7 below.
+Remove the screw with a screwdriver and set the pieces aside (you will need them later).

-Install a cable clamp into the hole near the wiring compartment.
-Insert the treaded end of clamp into the hole and secure it on the inside of the unit's base plate with the clamp's nut.
-You have to reach through the wiring compartment to install and tighten the nut.Continue to 4 of 7 below.
+Install a cord clamp into the hole near the wiring compartment.
+Insert the threaded end of the clamp into the hole and secure it on the inside of the unit's base plate with the clamp's nut.

-Feed the end of the cord (with the stripped wires) through the cable clamp and into the wiring compartment.
+Feed the end of the cord that has the stripped wires through the clamp and into the wiring compartment.
 Secure the cord in the clamp by tightening the two screws on the clamp.
-The cord should be held securely but not compressed or deformed by the clamp.Continue to 6 of 7 below.
+Don't overtighten; the cord should be held securely but not compressed or deformed by the clamp.

 Carefully tuck the wires into the wiring compartment.
 Reinstall the compartment cover, securing it with its screw.

 After the disposal is completely installed and the plumbing connections are made, plug the disposal cord into a switch-controlled, GFCI-protected receptacle.
 Test the operation of the disposal by flipping the wall switch while running water through the sink.